Mythical Animals in Chinese Culture

 Chi Long was originally an animal from the sea, then after years of magical cultivation, they became one type of dragon which looks like a gecko with no horns.

 The marine origin made Chi Long a good fighter against the fire.
 So images of Chi Long were widely used on the roof of ancient Chinese buildings to protect houses from fire.

-Unlike other strong and powerful dragons, Chi Long is closer to people’s daily lives, which made it is the symbol of lucky, happy, romantic relationships and good career.
-So it’s image was widely used in people’s clothes, accessary and decorations.
+Unlike other strong and powerful dragons, Chi Long is closer to people’s daily lives, which made it is the symbol of lucky, happy, romantic relationships, and a good career.
+So it’s image was widely used in people’s clothes, accessories, and decorations.

 Dragon Jiao Long

 In Chinese mythical culture, animals like fish and snake are possible to transform into dragons, if they have a dragon’s blood, or did remarkably good things like having saved people's lives or run into some special opportunities.

 However, this transition takes a long time (hundreds or thousands of years); they also need to face the risk of being influenced or destroyed by other species or people.

 At the end of the transition, there will be a final thunder test: if they survived after having hit by the thunderstruck, they would fly to the sky and became a real immortal dragon.
 Otherwise, they would be burnt to death immediately.

 Jiao Long is the name of the animal in the transition before the final thunder test, so Jiao Long has scales, and looks half snake and half dragon.
 They cannot fly, but they could swim incredibly fast and cause huge floods.